 Navigating around Houston using a car is an easy experience as there are a number freeways; the expressway system in the city is as comprehensive as those found in Los Angeles, however, due to construction and rush hours there can be severe traffic at times – particularly in the evenings when the busiest period is between 4pm and 7pm.
 The worst place to visit during rush hour is the Galleria and the surrounding area.

 An alternative to renting a car is to use a taxi – nevertheless, taxis are more suited to moving around the downtown area.
 Keep a good taxi company on speed dial or a ride sharing app at the ready, however, as getting to attractions that are more far-flung will involve journeys logging dozens of kilometres per trip.

-Those looking for a chic place to stay will enjoy The Lancaster.
+Business class flights to Houston would be wasted without a stay in one of the following luxury hotels.
+SkyClub recommends The Lancaster.
 Located within easy reach of Houston’s finest cultural institutions, this historic hotel is a convenient place to stay if you wish to check out the ballet or the symphony with ease.

 After a long night of sampling the best culture Texas has to offer, you will be able to retire to what is likely the best bed you have ever slept in.

 If you’d like to be located near to the George R. Brown Convention Centre., book a stay at the Hilton Americas instead.
 Featuring stylish interiors, three restaurants in-house, as well as an Olympic-sized swimming pool, the Hilton has all the amenities you could possibly needs for an enjoyable stay.

 Although there are plenty of amazing steakhouses in Houston, the room service also gets rave reviews at this establishment, so go ahead and order breakfast in bed: you won’t regret it.